Family Weekend Schedule

 - Biology--Live animals, skeletons, plants, 9 a.m. - noon, McCollum Science Hall 025

 - Earth Science-- Planetarium shows, rocks, minerals and fossil displays, 11 a.m. - 2 p.m., Latham Hall

 - Physics-- robotics and "super cold physics" demonstrations alternating between 11 a.m. and 2 p.m., Begeman Hall 114

 - Chemistry and Biochemistry--Chemistry magic show at 11 a.m. and 1 p.m., Lantz Auditorium, McCollum Science Hall

-- Technology--Wear UNI apparel and have a family photo taken with UNI's First Family - President and Mrs. Ruud and their dog Fuzzy!
-10 - 11:30 a.m., in the Industrial Tech Center Lobby.
+- Technology--Wear UNI apparel and have a family photo taken with a UNI background, 10 - 11:30 a.m., in the Industrial Tech Center Lobby.
+Families will be provided a free print and electronic photo.
 To reserve your sitting, call 319-273-2562.

 University Honors Program

 Open house, 10 a.m. - noon, Honors Cottage, on College Street.